 No formal pharmacokinetic drug interaction studies have been conducted with cemiplimab.

-In clinical trials, the most common side effects (≥ 10%) in patients receiving cemiplimab up to 3 mg/kg every 2 weeks were:
+In clinical trials, the most common adverse events (≥ 10%) in patients receiving cemiplimab up to 3 mg/kg every 2 weeks were:

 Signs of these skin problems may include:

-Before receiving treatment with cemiplimab, the healthcare provider should be informed if the patient has any of the following.
+Before receiving treatment with cemiplimab, the healthcare provider should be informed if the patient has any of the following characteristics:

 It is not known whether cemiplimab or its metabolites are excreted in human milk.
 Because many drugs are excreted in human milk, mothers should discontinue nursing prior to using cemiplimab.

-Females of reproductive potential should be advised to use effective contraception during treatment with cemiplimab and for at least 4 months after the last dose.
+Females of reproductive potential should be advised to use effective contraception during treatment with cemiplimab and for at least 4 months after the last dose of the drug.

 The safety and effectiveness of cemiplimab have not been established in children.